PowerMizzou - 2024 five-star WR Ryan Wingo details third Mizzou visit

 "It was a good practice.
 I got to see them run some routes, see how the receivers get in and out of their breaks, kind of get a feel for how they run and the speed of college ball, got to see the defensive backs go against the receivers and got to see some good catches.
 It was fun to see them practice."

-- On his relationship with the Mizzou coaching staff and how they see McClellan in the offense:
+- On his relationship with the Mizzou coaching staff and how they see Wingo in the offense:

 "My relationship with them is still close because they were the first to offer me in eighth grade and (Eli) Drinkwitz is still there.
 I think the bond is always there.
 Coach (Jacob) Peeler and I have had a good relationship ever since he got the job as the receivers coach.
 So, I have a great relationship and bond with all of the coaches.